kogeki/pytorch-deep-learning/extras/00_pytorch_fundamentals.md

-`MATRIX` has two dimensions (did you count the number of square brakcets on the outside of one side?).
+`MATRIX` has two dimensions (did you count the number of square brackets on the outside of one side?).

 What `shape` do you think it will have?